Marks & Spencer: Mainland Europe

 The company reopened its store in Paris on 24 November 2011, following the launch of a new French website on 11 October 2011.
-In the Philippines, the Rustans Group of Companies serves as the official franchise partner and operates a total of 18 M&S shops, the largest of which is located in Greenbelt Mall.
 A new store opened on 17 April 2013 in Kalverstraat in Amsterdam, Netherlands, more than 10 years after closure of the previous store.
 On 17 September 2013 the British ambassador to the Netherlands, Sir Geoffrey Adams, opened the first Dutch Marks & Spencer Food pilot store at a BP petrol station in Bijleveld beside the A12 motorway.
 There are over 300 stores in some 40 overseas locations.